jeftadlvw/go-pathlib/docs/pathlib.md

 func WriteString(path *Path, data string) (int, error)
 ```

-WriteString writes a string data to the defined file.
+WriteString writes a string to the defined file.

 The file is not created.
 Preexisting content is truncated.